 Section 4.
 Severability.
-It is hereby declared to be the intention of the Board of Commissioners that each and every part, section and subsection of this Resolution shall be separate and severable from each and every other part, section and subsection hereof and that the Board of Commissioners intends to adopt each said part, section and subsection separately and independently of any other part, section and subsection.
-In the event that any part, section or subsection of this Resolution shall be determined to be or to have been unlawful or unconstitutional, the remaining parts, sections and subsections shall be and remain in full force and effect, unless the court making such finding shall determine that the valid portions standing alone are incomplete and are incapable of being executed in accordance with the intent of this Resolution.
+It is hereby declared to be the intention of the Board of Commissioners that each and every part, section and subsection of this Resolution shall be separate and severable from each and every other part, section and subsection hereof and that the Board of Commissioners intends to adopt each said part, section and subsection of this Resolution shall be determined to be or to have been unlawful or unconstitutional, the remaining parts, sections and subsections shall be and remain in full force and effect, unless the court making such finding shall determine that the valid portions standing alone are incomplete and are incapable of being executed in accordance with the intent of this Resolution.

-- Section 5.
+Section 5.
 Rights under Resolution Limited.
-No rights shall be conferred by this Resolution upon any person or entity other than the Agency and the Gillig Corporation. - Section 6.
+No rights shall be conferred by this Resolution upon any person or entity other than the Agency and the Gillig Corporation.

+Section 6.
 Governing Law.
-The laws of the State of Missouri shall govern this Resolution. - Section 7.
+The laws of the State of Missouri shall govern this Resolution.

+Section 7.
 No Personal Liability.
-No member of the Board of Commissioners, officer, employee or agent of the Agency shall have any personal liability for acts taken in accordance with this Resolution and the Contract. - Section 8.
+No member of the Board of Commissioners, officer, employee or agent of the Agency shall have any personal liability for acts taken in accordance with this Resolution and the Contract.

+Section 8.
 Payment of Expenses.
-The Senior Vice President and CFO is hereby authorized and directed to pay or cause to be paid all costs, expenses and fees incurred in connection with or incidental to this Resolution and the Contract. - Section 9.
+The Senior Vice President and CFO is hereby authorized and directed to pay or cause to be paid all costs, expenses and fees incurred in connection with or incidental to this Resolution and the Contract.

+Section 9.
 Effective Date.
 This Resolution shall be in full force and effect from and after its passage and approval.